 In Bethesda, local officials are fielding a barrage of constituent complaints that the utility is cutting or trimming trees too aggressively, Council President Roger Berliner (D-Dist.
 1) said.

 There have just been a small percentage of complaints in Greenbelt, according to Lesley Riddle, assistant director of Greenbelt Public Works.
-Part of the reason Greenbelt's reaction may not be as volatile as in other places is because its planning and pubic works departments have put a lot of work into improving the plan, according to Riddle.
+Part of the reason Greenbelt's reaction may not be as volatile as in other places is because its planning and departments have put a lot of work into improving the plan, according to Riddle.

 She said that they are hoping to get through this without a lot of histrionics.

 "It's green infrastructure against gray," she said, "and something's got to give."